snaphydroponics/archive.snaphydroponics.info/about.md

 author: Marco Enrico
 ---

 Hello!
-Welcome to the unofficial website of SNAP Hydroponics.
+Welcome to the website dedicated to SNAP Hydroponics.

 Wondering what SNAP Hydroponics is all about?
-Dr. Santos of UPLB Institute of Plant Breeding explains what Simple Nutrient Addition Program or SNAP hydroponics in the following video:
+Dr. Santos of UPLB Institute of Plant Breeding explains what Simple Nutrient Addition Program or SNAP hydroponics is all about in the following video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q638b9XX4vI" frameborder="0" allowfullscreen></iframe>

-The purpose of this website is to serve as an online repository for information about SNAP Hydroponics.
+The purpose of this website is to serve as an online repository for information about SNAP hydroponics.

 Got any questions?
 Please check out the [FAQ](/faq).
-If any other questions not found in the FAQ, you may contact:
+For any other questions not found in the FAQ, you may contact:

 Physiology Laboratory<br>